JayYip/bert-as-service/README.md

 # bert-multitask-as-service

 This is a forked version of [bert-as-service](https://github.com/hanxiao/bert-as-service).
-This repo is for serving model trained by [bert-multitask-learning](https://github.com/JayYip/bert-multitask-learning).
-No major change other than that.

 ## Install

 ### Install Server